martaboteller/MyPlacesPublic/README.md

 # MyPlaces App
  <img src="https://github.com/martaboteller/MyPlaces/blob/master/MyPlaces/imagesForReadme/pinkIphonewithApp.png?raw=true" width="500" height="450">

-This is the final project of a course named <i>IOS Application Developer</i> carried out at the UOC university thanks to a grant from the Generalitat of Catalonia and the European Union.
+This is the final project of a course entitled <i>IOS Application Developer</i> carried out at the UOC university thanks to a grant from the Generalitat of Catalonia and the European Union.

+The initial idea of this app has been created by the course organizers.
+Based on that initial idea I have created my own verion of MyPlacess app.

+With this application a registered user can save preferred places and their info (name, description, type, localization and image).
+Places can be displayed as a table or distributed on a map.
+In addition, an image can be saved for each place.

+An administrator view with the user's information will be added in further deliveries of this project.

 <div id="banner">
     <div class="inline-block">